Key Difference – Atopic Dermatitis vs Eczema

 The management of contact dermatitis is not always easy due to many and often overlapping factors which can be involved in any one case.
 The overriding objective is the identification of any offending allergen or irritant.
 Patch testing is particularly useful in dermatitis of the face, hands, and feet.
 It helps in identifying any allergens involved.
 The exclusion of an offending allergen from the environment is desirable in clearing dermatitis.

 But some allergens like Nickel or colophony are difficult to eliminate.
 Moreover, it is impossible to exclude irritants.
 Contact of irritants during certain occupations is inevitable.
-Protective clothing should be worn, adequate washing and drying facilities should be provided in order to minimize the contact with such irritants.
+Protective clothing and adequate washing and drying facilities can minimize the contact with such irritants.
 Secondary to avoidance measures, patients can use topical steroids in contact dermatitis.

 Children with atopic dermatitis are at a higher risk of developing herpes,viral infections which may be life-threatening.